jvansch1/ycharts-wiki/Developer-Environment-Setup.md

     ```bash
     brew install gnupg
     ```
 1. Create a `gpg` key.
 Follow the instructions [here](https://help.github.com/en/articles/generating-a-new-gpg-key#generating-a-gpg-key).
+You should add this `GPG` key to your github account as well.
-1. Send Fox or Tom your public key and associated email and ask them to add you to the keyring.
+1. Export the `GPG` by following the instructions below.
+Send Fox or Tom your public key in a `.txt` file.
 Do not proceed until they have pushed your keyring.
-Ask them to confirm before proceeding.
+Ask them to confirm before moving forward with the setup.
     ```bash
     # Export Public key via
     # Find KEY ID